MoniPar/reclaimed-treasures/README.md

 Vera's Reclaimed Treasures is a Business to Consumer(B2C) e-commerce site.
 It gives the site owner an online presence where people can find her latest works and browse a wide range of finished pieces.
 In addition to being a store, it is also a showcase of Vera's artistic abilities.
 It carries a message of eco-consciousness and will appeal to people who are seeking eco-friendly, creative art pieces.
 As a small, fledgling business, Vera’s Reclaimed Treasures, relies on engaging with the customers, open communication and relationship building.
 The website offers ways to get in touch with Vera with feedback, queries and suggestions.
 Customers can also post reviews on individual products which would help Vera improve the product selection while giving the customers a positive shopping experience.

 The site's target audience falls into two overlapping tiers.
-The first is people who are more broadly interested in art for use of décor or gifts.
+The first is people who are more broadly interested in art for use as décor or gifts.
 The second are interested in reuse of discarded materials and items from an eco-friendly perspective.
 These audiences are both very active demographics on Social Media, including Facebook, with many pages and discussion groups catering to them.

 ### Marketing Strategy